Veesha-Tuts/pig-game-project/readme.md

 1. Make sure you have signed in already in the browser.
 1. After that you need to follow the Local Development Setup.
 1. If you need a new branch you can checkout or else you can continue working in the current branch.

+## FLOWCHART and PROJECT PLANS

+Since this project is build for sharing the experience of Building an Front End Web Application.
+Here, we are given a **figma** file for UI part and a Private document shared from **One Drive** to the specified members.
+If there is any queries regarding the documents or anything else convey that to us.
+We will resolve the issue.

+## Recommended Extensions for Development

+1. Prettierrc - Code Formatting
+1. ESLint - Code Linting or Errors Warning
+1. Live Preview - Live reloading of our Site under **localhost:3000**
+1. Chrome | MSEdge | Brave - Any Modern Web Browser
+1. Developer Tools and Debugging Tool